charleschan1108/import_export/README.md

 Currently, this package has two applications:
 1. For a specified country, which country is the best partners for export/import during and after this pandemic?
-2. In general, which country is the best partners for trade of goods and services during and after this pandemic
+2. In general, which country is the best partners for trade of goods and services during and after this pandemic?

 ## Application 1: For specified country
 ```